tangopapa/LAMP/README.md

 This creates a target container that contains common applications, configured & listening on open ports 22, 80, 443, & 3306.

-Used for testing for security scanning in sidecar pattern.
+Useful for testing DAST security scanning in sidecar pattern.